solana-foundation/developer-content/content/courses/program-optimization/lookup-tables.md

 }
 ```

-To run the example, execute `npm start`.
-This process will:
+To run the example, execute `npx esrun try-large-transaction.ts`.
+This process
+will:

 - Generate a new keypair.
 - Store the keypair details in the `.env` file.